1993 NCAA Division I-A football season: No. 1 and No. 2 progress

 Florida State's Seminoles were the unanimous choice for No. 1 beginning with the October 19 poll and the three after that, receiving all 62 votes.
 After Notre Dame's 31–24 defeat of Florida State on November 13, Notre Dame got all 62 first place votes in the next poll.

 Bowl games

+In 1993, the Alamo Bowl played its inaugural game.
+Additionally, the Sunshine Classic was no longer sponsored by Blockbuster Entertainment, and was renamed the Carquest Bowl.